How To Install Nginx on Debian 11

 Requirements

-Before installing Nginx on Debian 11 you need to update the apt packages because Nginx is available in the Debian default repository.
+Before installing Nginx on Debian 11, you need to update the apt packages because Nginx is available in the Debian default repository.

 Run the following commands to update the packages on Debian 11:

-sudo apt update
+# sudo apt update

-sudo apt upgrade
+# sudo apt upgrade

 Now you can install Nginx on Debian 11 with the following command:

-sudo apt install nginx
+sudo apt install nginx -y

-When your installation is completed you need to adjust the firewall.
+When your installation is completed, you need to adjust the firewall.

-Adjust the firewall for Nginx
+Step 2 – Adjust the UFW firewall for Nginx on Debian 11

 The firewall software needs to be adjusted to allow access to the service.